cosmos/sdk-tutorials/b9lab-content/3-main-concepts/08-modules.md

 Each module defines two Protobuf services:

-* **`Msg`**: a set of RPC methods related 1:1 to Protobuf request types to handle messages.
+* **`Msg`:** a set of RPC methods related 1:1 to Protobuf request types to handle messages.
-* **`Query`**: gRPC query service to handle queries.
+* **`Query:`** gRPC query service to handle queries.

 <HighlightBox type="info">

-See here for an introduction to Protobuf services if the topic is new to you: [Protocol Buffers](https://www.ionos.com/digitalguide/websites/web-development/protocol-buffers-explained/)
+If the topic is new to you, here you can find an introduction to [Protocol Buffers](https://www.ionos.com/digitalguide/websites/web-development/protocol-buffers-explained/).

 </HighlightBox>

-### `Msg` Service
+### `Msg` service

 * A best practice is to define the `Msg` Protobuf service in the `tx.proto` file.
 * Each module should implement the `RegisterServices` method as part of the `AppModule` interface.
 This lets the application know which messages and queries the module can handle.
-* Service methods should use a _Keeper_, which encapsulates knowledge about the storage layout and presents methods for updating the state.
+* Service methods should use a _keeper_, which encapsulates knowledge about the storage layout and presents methods for updating the state.

 ### gRPC `Query` Service